 But then, right as I was about to give up on the series and accept my fate as a social outcast, Fox was kind enough to provide me with a complete primer, introducing all the characters, explaining the interwoven plot lines, and cluing me in on the will-they-or-won't-they relationship between Mulder and Scully.
-Finally up to speed, I was a faithful viewer of the show from there on -- at least until the Terminator 2 guy took over for David Duchovny.
+Finally up to speed, I was a faithful viewer of the show from then on -- at least until the Terminator 2 guy took over for David Duchovny.

 Growing or gorging?

-Now don't get us wrong: we're buy-to-hold -- and hold-and-hold -- investors.
+Now don't get us wrong: We're buy-to-hold -- and hold-and-hold -- investors.
 But with growth stocks on the way up, it's always worthwhile to make sure your investment thesis is still applicable.
 Why?
-Because sometimes management becomes intoxicated by growth and tries to make their mark on the market.
+Because sometimes management becomes intoxicated by growth and tries to make its mark on the market.
 That often steers the company away from its bread and butter in the name of a short-term bump.
 That's bad -- and certainly not a reason to add new money to a position.

-Also consider JDS Uniphase
+Also consider JDSU